Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 **NB: after every changes made to sshd config file, you need to issue a restart of sshd service**

-To do a restrat of ssh service.
+To restart ssh service, execute the below command.

 ~~~
 sudo systemctl restart sshd